moumc/aitd-lib/docs/index.md

 "F4D865D83EB88C1A1911B9E90641919A1314F36E1B099F8E95FE3B7C77BE3349"
 ```

-## xrpToDrops
+## aitdToDrops

-`xrpToDrops(xrp: string | BigNumber): string`
+`aitdToDrops(aitd: string | BigNumber): string`

-Converts an XRP amount to drops.
-1 XRP = 1,000,000 drops, so 1 drop = 0.000001 XRP.
-This method is useful when converting amounts for use with the rippled API, which requires XRP amounts to be specified in drops.
+Converts an AITD amount to drops.
+1 AITD = 1,000,000 drops, so 1 drop = 0.000001 AITD.
+This method is useful when converting amounts for use with the aitdd API, which requires AITD amounts to be specified in drops.

 ### Parameters

-`xrp`: A string or BigNumber representing an amount of XRP.
-If `xrp` is a string, it may start with `-`, must contain at least one number, and may contain up to one `.`.
+`aitd`: A string or BigNumber representing an amount of AITD.
+If `aitd` is a string, it may start with `-`, must contain at least one number, and may contain up to one `.`.
 This method throws a `ValidationError` for invalid input.

 ### Return Value